 The pandemic’s effects on the world’s largest gold jewellery consumer were drastic.
 From 637.3 tonnes in 2019, the demand for gold jewellery fell to 490.6 tonnes in 2020 — a 23% decline.

 But the winds changed for China in 2021’s first quarter.
 All the pent-up demand equalled 191.1 tonnes, up by a staggering 212% from Q1 2020.
-For a more accurate comparison, the demand in Q1 2019 was 183.6 tonnes, showing that the market is already on the road to full recovery.
+The results at the end of 2021 show that the market recovered and exceeded its 2019 level.

 (The Silver Institute)